List of News and Information about indonesia on 4WheelsNews.com

-In 2011, Indonesia’s domestic car sales reached a record 894,180 units, about 16.9% higher than the previous year.
+In 2011, Indonesia’s domestic car sales reached a record 894,180 units, about 16.9 percent higher than the previous year.
 This was aided by the lowest ever interest rate and an expanding middle class.Read the entire article Toyota to raise the annual capacity at its plant in Indonesia

 About 1,200 Multivans and Transporters are planned to be built from the assembly line in Jakarta, Indonesia, by 2015.
 Currently, Volkswagen Commercial Vehicles is commencing SKD assembly of the T5 in the country for the local market, together with importer Garuda Mataram Motor.Indomobil/Garuda Mataram Motor has been working with Audi and Volkswagen for several years already.

 Jens Ocksen, Member of the Board of Management of Volkswagen Commercial Vehicles for Production, commented that they are "very pleased" that the "successful and trusted" partner is now building Volkswagen's models for the "growth-oriented market."